Below are some real-world scenarios that will help you understand KMS configuration.

 - For the Bar production station, select the same production areas that are currently assigned to the Bar KMS location (via its production stations).

-Can items ordered from a POS location be configured to be sent to a different KMS location?
+Can items ordered from a POS location (i.e., dining area) be configured to be sent to a station in a non-aligned KMS location?

-No. Because a POS location is aligned with a KMS location, any items ordered from the POS location are sent to its aligned KMS location.
+Because a POS location (i.e., dining area) is aligned with a KMS location, any items ordered from the POS location are sent to its aligned KMS location, and therefore will only display on station screens of the aligned KMS location.

 Although you can use a touchscreen to access any station of any KMS location, doing so would require constant toggling between KMS locations and stations, disrupting workflow in the area in which the touchscreen physically resides.

-- In the KMS location that you do not want items sent to from its POS, create a production station and assign it the production area with the items that you do want sent to another location.
+- In the KMS location that you do not want items sent to from its POS, create a production station and assign it the production area with the items to be sent to the desired printer.

-- For that production station, link it to the printer of the desired location.
+- For that production station, link it to the desired printer.

 A kitchen wants whole orders to be displayed at the production station, but requires one or two items from an order to be sent to a different prep station?

-Assume a kitchen wants the whole order to be displayed at its hot production station, but requires grilled items to be sent to a prep area for grilled items.
-Because the coordinator station mirrors items that are on production stations, the scenario can be handled as follows:
+Assume a kitchen wants the whole order to be displayed at its hot production station, but requires grilled items (e.g., hamburger) to be sent to the grilled prep station.
+This scenario can be handled as follows using a coordinator station to send the items to:

 With the above configuration, the grilled items will appear both on the production station (with the whole order) and on the coordinator station (as stand-alone items).